angarsky/diveintopython/learn/functions/generators.md

 ## Advanced techniques for working with generator functions

-Generator functions in Python are special types of functions that allow you to generate and yield values on-the-fly rather than returning all values at once.
-By utilizing the advanced techniques discussed below, you can manipulate and optimize the output of generator functions in your code.
+By utilizing the **advanced techniques** discussed below, you can **manipulate** and **optimize** the output of generator functions in your code.

 ### Lazy Execution:

-One of the primary benefits of generator functions is the ability to delay execution on the fly until the output is actually needed.
+One of the primary benefits of generator functions is the **ability to delay execution on the fly** until the output is actually needed.
 This can significantly improve the performance of your code by avoiding the need to generate and store all output in memory.

 ```python
 def fibonacci(n):